-This policy was developed to define academic dishonesty and to outline sanctions for those occasions when academic integrity is breached.
-Academic dishonesty, in any form, will not be tolerated.
-Students and staff of Delaware Technical Community College have an obligation to participate in the academic life of the college in a responsible and intellectually honest manner.
+The students and staff of Delaware Technical Community College have an obligation to participate in the academic life of the college in a responsible and intellectually honest manner.
 As members of the Delaware Tech community, students have responsibilities and duties commensurate with their rights and privileges.
 One of these responsibilities is to be honest and forthright in their academic work.
 To falsify the results of one's work, to steal the words or ideas of another, or to cheat on an examination corrupts the academic process.

-Students acknowledge that, subject to the terms of this policy, the College has the right to apply the sanctions outlined in this policy including to withdraw any student at any time from a course or the College when it is necessary to safeguard the College's ideals of scholarship and character.
+The College Policy on Academic Integrity defines academic dishonesty and outlines sanctions when academic integrity is breached.
+Academic dishonestly, in any form, is not tolerated; therefore, the College has the right and the responsibility to apply the sanctions outlines in this policy in order to safeguard the ideals of scholarship and character.